griccardos/sweep/README.md

 ## Symbol layer

-Numpad on the right side of the keyboard together with +-\*/= close by Symbols are behind the numbers so you can shift to get the symbols brackets are in a nice order on the left side
+Numpad on the right side of the keyboard together with +- \*/ \= close by

+Symbols are behind the numbers so you can shift to get the symbols.
+These use the same symbols as the number row on a standard keyboard

-Few extras often used are also added, including the question mark which was moved
+Brackets are in a nice order on the left side

+Other missing symbol keys are also added, such as programming & and |, " and ' and \_ 

 ## Navigation layer